OAmAr/IGEM-Wiiki/README.md

 # IGEM-Wiiki
-#Files for development of IGEM wiki for the UConn Team
+'Files for development of IGEM wiki for the UConn Team